"I grew this moustache through sheer force of will, don't tell me I'm not ready."

 - Hercule Poirot, Belgian detective.

-- Believe it or not, Dracula; he was described in the original Bram Stoker novel as having a big, white mustache.
+- Believe it or not, Dracula; he was described in the original Bram Stoker novel as having a big, white moustache.
 This detail has been almost always left out of the television and movie adaptations.

 - Erast Fandorin